-Gilson College traces its beginnings to the mid-1970s when a primary school was established in the suburb of Pascoe Vale.
-At the end of 1987 the Pascoe Vale School was transferred to the current Taylors Road site in Melbourne's outer west.
+Our College traces its beginnings to the mid-1970s when a primary school was established in the suburb of Pascoe Vale.
+At the end of 1987 the Pascoe Vale School was transferred to the current Taylors Road site.

 Originally known as the Keilor School, its name was officially changed in 1992 to Gilson College.
 William J. Gilson (1896-1974), a teacher, musician and educational leader with a love and passion for Christian Education, is honoured by the College bearing his name.
 His significant contribution to the work of Christian Education is recognized, and Gilson College seeks to continue this excellence in service to the community.